 As this Module is also triggered after providing a helpful answer, it is valuable to separate it from the Starting Module.

-Note how the end users' input to the question is saved as a value for the custom variable searchQuery in the Module's Connection tab.
-This variable appears three times as the end user might have more than one query.
+Note how the visitor's input to the question is saved as a value for the Custom Variable searchQuery in the Module's Connection tab.
+The variable appears three times as the user may have more than one query.

-The module connections are configured as such that the bot would check if a value for searchQuery already exists, and if so, save it as searchQuery2 and searchQuery3 accordingly.
+The Module connections are configured such that the bot would check if a value for searchQuery already exists, and if so, save it as searchQuery2 and searchQuery3 accordingly.

 |Fallback 1/3, 2/3, and 3/3||